chAwater/MachineLearningFoundations/README.md

 # MachineLearningFoundations
-Notebooks for Machine Learning Foundations by @hsuantien
+My Notebooks for Machine Learning Foundations (by @hsuantien)

 ---